arniebradfo/Transitions/README.md

 	- X - you NEED a standard link style! but do i?
 		- X - raise and lower underline
 		- X - segmented on the nav
-- combine header and footer
+	- search input
+		- general text input less

 ## TODO List
 - style basic elements
-	- search input
-		- general text input less
 	- pagination
 	- nav
 		- layout